Chicago-Area Albums of the Mid 60s to Early 1970s

 I don't know if Illinois Speed Press was a bar band, but they sound like a good one.
 History shows that James William Guercio forced Columbia to signed every band containing a member of the defunct Chicago outfit the Exceptions: Chicago (Peter Cetera), Aorta (half the band), and the Buckinghams (Marty Grebb), so slot in ISP there as well.
 Fronted by singer/guitarists Kal David (the ex-Exception) and Paul Cotton, ISP is what you expect from the Heartland of America - blues-rock and sensitive-70s-mustache man music.
 I once drove through most of Illinois at night and the radio was filled with this stuff - precursors to early REO Speedwagon, crappy soft-rock et cetera.
 Few pretentions, just regular rock.

 ISP's sound centers around David and Cotton's buzzed-up guitars (Michael Anthony's organ less so).
 One of the singers (David?) also sounds exactly like one of the Chicago singers (Lamm?) and ISP's blues often resembles Chicago's approach (the obvious single "Get in the Wind", "Hard Luck Story").
-The Chicago sound isn't that surprising, but the organ and distorted guitars also bring to mind a straight-edge Iron Butterfly ("Get in the Wind ") oddly enough.
+The Chicago sound isn't that surprising, but the organ and distorted guitars also bring to mind a straight-edge Iron Butterfly ("Get in the Wind "), oddly enough.
 Guercio didn't crap up the production for once, and ISP has no horns, scant psychedelia, and well-placed overdubs.
 "Overture" is the exception, the genius producer pasted various instrument tracks together to be arty and annoying.

 Just being a blues-rock bar band dumped in a studio would earn them little on these pages, and what makes the band of any interest is that they did the little things right.
 The buzzed up dual lead guitar works ("Be a Woman", "Free Ride", or "Beauty"), elevating them above mere bar bands.
 The rhythm section put little quirks in from time to time.
-Cotton's post-Springfield S7MMM is also not rote; "Here Today" would be a standard acoustic countried song, except that the bass line is the lead.
+Cotton's post-Springfield songs are also not rote; "Here Today" would be a standard acoustic countrified song, except that the bass line is the lead.
 The lyrics aren't much but if you're listening to blues-rock for lyrics beyond "women" complaints or tales, good luck.
 ISP was a group of guys making music they liked, and they were better at it than most.

 Illinois